skydvr01/Mobiledgex_Docker_Python_Hello_World/README.md

 ```
 docker image build -t pytest:1.0 .
 ```
+* Your APPLICATION NAME is "pytest"
+* Your VERSION NUMBER is "1.0"

 Step 2b -- Run the docker image you just created
 ```
 docker container run --publish 8000:8010 --detach pytest:1.0